Tessier has been committed to breeding and showing quality Silky Terriers for over 30 years.

 The Silky Terrier is cheerful, sassy and sturdy, with a lovely blue, tan and fawn coat.
 A bath and a brush once a week — that’s relatively easy care for a long-coated small dog.
-Highly hypoallergenic, but not great with small children as a general rule, a Silky is bright, happy and independent.
+Highly hypoallergenic, the Silky Terrier is bright, happy and independent.

 NEWS FLASH!!!
 NEWS FLASH!!!
 NEWS FLASH!!!

-We are pleased to announce that we currently have a couple of wonderful boys for sale.
+We are pleased to announce that we currently have a wonderful “forever young” adult for sale.

 Male or Female?
 You Decide.

-Feel free to contact me if you are interested.
+Feel free to contact us if you are interested.